-The risk of a lack of capacity to effectively manage the research grants programme is mitigated by an annual review by the Chair and the Nominations Sub Committee of the current and historical track record of achievement in their expert field of the trustees and members of the various sub committees.
-By retaining experts active in the field we are assured that their technical knowledge is up to date and that they have the depth of insight to effectively evaluate the grant proposals and requests for assistance or sponsorship.
+The risk of a lack of capacity to effectively manage the research grants programme is mitigated by an annual review by the Chair and the Nominations Sub Committee of the current and historical track record of achievement in their expert fields of the trustees and members of the various sub committees.
+Retaining experts active in the field gives assurance that their technical knowledge is up to date and that they have the depth of insight to effectively evaluate the grant proposals and requests for assistance or sponsorship.